paypal/hera/mock/documents/README.md

 ### What are we mocking here

-1. All database operations done via OCC.
+1. All database operations done via HERA.

 2. What are the database operations my application does?